dataduke/epages-docs/_posts/2016/2016-02-23-selenium-test-result-evaluation-with-elk-in-cdp.md

 ## Blueprint of the Solution Architecture

 To get the big picture for splitting the Scrum epic into several stories with tasks and acceptance criterias we created a visualization, which could prescindly highlight the various parts that needed to be implemented.
-The first fdraft of the blueprint was sketched by hand and looked similar to this:
+The first draft of the blueprint was sketched by hand and looked similar to this:

 ![Blueprint of the solution architecture](/assets/images/blog-selenium-test-result-evaluation-blueprint-blue.png "Blueprint of the solution architecture")